rmunroe/appian-spear-power-tools/README.md

 ## Document Functions

-These functions are related to working with Documents in Appian's internal content management system
+These functions are related to working with Documents in Appian's internal content management system.

-Both [SPT_Docs_GetUuid](#SPT_Docs_GetUuid) and [SPT_Docs_FromUuid](#SPT_Docs_FromUuid) come from the need for creating demonstration Applications that need to be ported to many different Appian instances - something that is rather rare in typical Appian production environments - but may be valuable in your use cases as well.
-When moving Documents from one Appian instance to another, the integer Document ID is *not* consistent.
-Therefore, saving the integer ID to a database, then porting that data and the Documents to another instance and using the stored ID to retrieve the Document will likely not produce the correct Document, as IDs are assigned at import time.
+Both [SPT_Docs_GetUuid](#SPT_Docs_GetUuid) and [SPT_Docs_FromUuid](#SPT_Docs_FromUuid) come from the need for creating demonstration Applications that need to be ported to many different Appian instances - something that is rather rare in typical Appian production environments, but may be valuable in your use cases as well.

+When moving Documents from one Appian instance to another (via Export or Compare & Deploy), the integer Document ID is *not* consistent.
+Therefore, saving the integer ID to a database, then porting that data and the Documents to another instance and using the stored ID to retrieve the Document will likely not produce the correct Document, as new IDs are assigned at import time.
 To avoid this, the Document's UUID can be used as a unique identifier (as is the intention of a UUID) to quickly retrieve the Document.
-UUIDs of Documents do not ever change, regardless of how many different Appian instances they are deployed to (assuming you are not re-importing the raw document file).
-Consider retrieving a Document's UUID and storing that in a VARCHAR(50) field in the database instead of it's integer Document ID.
+UUIDs of Documents are assigned at the time of upload and do not ever change, regardless of how many different Appian instances they are deployed to (assuming you are not re-uploading the raw document file).

+To store Document references in databases and keep these links across Appian instances, consider retrieving a Document's UUID and storing that in a `VARCHAR(50)` field in the database instead of its integer Document ID.
 Then use that UUID to fetch a Document instance and use it as you would when storing an integer Document ID.
+This gives the consistency of a Constant when using a database.

+As a performance note, [SPT_Docs_GetUuid](#SPT_Docs_GetUuid) takes around 4 ms to execute, while [SPT_Docs_FromUuid](#SPT_Docs_FromUuid) takes around 3 ms.

 ### SPT_Docs_GetUuid